VHS to DVD or VHS to a Digital? Which Is Best?

 The only exception to this is if you have family members or others who have no other method for watching videos, then a DVD is still a viable option.

-Reasons to Convert Videotape to Digital.
+Reasons to Convert VHS to Digital.

 The complexity of connecting a camera to a TV while having the camera always in its bag, ready for the next soccer game, is inconvenient.
 Many tapes have never been watched again after taping; conversion is the first time that they will ever be viewed.

 Backing up video is simply copying computer files.
-The simple version is to just copy your converted files to multiple other locations.
+The simple version is to copy your converted files to multiple other locations.
 Common examples are hard disks, potentially on multiple computers, external hard drives, extra USBs for small projects, and cloud file services.

 Using the internet and/or cloud technology enables you to share video instantly worldwide, wherever there is internet.
 Shipping is no longer required.
 This is especially valuable for remote offices that need to view and update common documents.